elamont174/cats-coffee-covers/README.md

 - Users can edit their own profile pages but NOT others
 - Some information will be optional and not displayed
 - RESULT
+- Profile pages are created upon registration with a default image.
+Profile pages can be edited when users are logged in.

 - *As a user, I can log-in to the site to access content that can only be accessed by logged-in users.*
 - SUCCESS CRITERIA:
 - Users can log-in and log-out easily
 - RESULT
+- There is a log-in button displayed when a user is logged out and vice versa.
+This can easily be clicked.
+- Users must be logged in to be able to like and leave reviews.

 - *As a user, I can create book reviews to share my views with the community.*
 - SUCCESS CRITERIA:
-- User can create a review with Book Title, Author, Genre, Content review and an optional photo
+- User can create a review with Book Title, Author, Genre, Content review and a photo
 - RESULT
+- When logged in, users can click "new review" and create a new review

 - *As a user I can view the review page so that I can read the review.*
 - SUCCESS CRITERIA:
 - Clicking on the review makes it easier to read
 - RESULT
+- Clicking on the review takes you to it's individual page.
+From there, if you own the review, you can edit or delete the review.
+- You can like the review if you don't own it.

 - *As the review owner I can edit my review so that I can make corrections or update my post after it was created*
 - SUCCESS:
 - The user who created the review can edit the review
 - Other users cannot edit the review
 - RESULT
+- When you click on the review, you can then click another button which allows you to edit the review but this doesn't work if you don't own the review.

 - *As the review owner I can delete my review.*
 - SUCCESS CRITERIA:
 - The user who created the review has the option to delete it
 - Other users cannot delete the review
 - RESULT
+- - When you click on the review, you can then click another button which allows you to delete the review but this doesn't work if you don't own the review.

 **Should haves**